kunalgorithm/graphql-fullstack/README.md

 A monorepo web application boilerplate with authentication, a graphQL api, database access, and material-ui styling.
 Visit the demo at https://graphql-fullstack.now.sh

+> UPDATE: The app now uses [Ant Design](https://ant.design) instead of material UI, and the dashboard no longer resembles the screenshot below.
+This will be updated soon.

 ![Screenshot](static/screenshot.png)

 # But Why